 After progressing from wine racks behind the couch to not just any old cooler but the best wine refrigerator available, you may one day find that even this is not enough.
 If you are lucky enough to have a cool area underneath the house (maybe a crawl space that doesn’t need to accommodate a winter heating system) or an actual cellar, it won’t be too long before you are considering establishing your very own wine cellar.
 Consequently, after that you will need to check out wine cellar cooling units.

 Why You Need a Special Wine Cellar Cooling Unit

 Wine cellar cooling units are actually refrigeration units rather than being air conditioners.
 They cool much more slowly than air conditioners do, which means that the air in the cellar will not dry out and correct levels of humidity are maintained.
 Wine bottle storage requires a humidity level of between 50% and 70%.
-Anything lower and wine bottle corks will dry out.
-Anything higher and mold is likely to form.
-Standard domestic air conditioners normally create a relative humidity of around 30%, which is unacceptable for wine.
+Because, anything lower and wine bottle corks will dry out.
+Furthermore, anything higher and mold is likely to form.
+Mostly, standard domestic air conditioners create a relative humidity of around 30%, which is unacceptable for wine.

 Types of Wine Cellar Cooling Units

 So, there are three main types of wine cellar cooling systems: through-the-wall systems, ducted systems and split systems.